Game intel

 Beneath the shadow of an ominous eclipse, Arjun Devraj (Rahul Kohli) is a Soltari enforcer who will stop at nothing to pursue answers on the shape-shifting Car…

-The mistake to avoid here is trying to sequence-break movement before the game intends it.
-If you see a gap with obvious grapple logic but no usable tool, that is not a hidden puzzle you failed to solve.
-It is a future route.
-Saros uses this kind of gated traversal on purpose, so the correct response is usually to keep advancing the current biome objective rather than searching every corner for an alternate jump angle.
+Once Grapple is active, it lets you use anchor points that were previously just visual teases in the environment.
+The mistake to avoid beforehand is trying to sequence-break movement: if you see a gap with obvious grapple logic but no usable tool, that is a future route, not a puzzle you failed.
+Keep advancing the current biome objective rather than searching every corner for an alternate jump angle.

-Once Grapple is active, revisit your map reading habits.
-Routes that looked decorative before can become the cleanest line through a zone, especially when you are trying to preserve resources on a strong run.
+After you unlock it, re-read your map.
+Routes that looked decorative before can become the cleanest line through a zone, which matters most when you are trying to preserve resources on a strong run.

 FinalBoss // Gear